NathanRodet/5hash-ticket-shop/README.md

-# How to start
+# 5HASH - Taylor Shift's Ticket Shop

+## Projects Needs

+Determine the services needed to match the following needs :

+- Deploy Prestashop docker image from Docker Hub to AWS and include a database.
+- Ensure the app is hosted and ready to handle a huge traffic.
+(Apache benchmark ?)
+- Prioritize scalability and reliability.
+- Provide README.md documentation.
+- Estimate the base cost and variables from autoscale of the infrastructure.

+## Prerequisites

-We will see the prerequisite to launch this Terraform configuration across environments.
+We will see the prerequisites to launch this Terraform configuration across environments.

-## Prerequisite

 ### Provide AWS credentials